SANDBOX/Pause And Resume

 Inspect Pause State#

-After requesting a pause or resume, fetch sandbox details to check whether the transition has completed.
+After requesting a pause or resume, fetch sandbox details to check the lifecycle status.

 go